High Speed Internet Project

 Jacobs will lead the project design and delivery, Digital Infrastructure Group is financing the project, and the City of Beaumont is providing access to public rights-of-way for the fibre.
-Smart City Capital’s team would also maintain the network for a set period.
+Digital Infrastructure Group’s team would also maintain the network for a set period.

 The network will consist of the highest speed broadband network available commercially in the world, with the capacity to transfer data at 10 Gigabits per second.
 This would be a hundred-fold increase from the current average download speed in Canada of less than 100 megabits per second.

 Once construction starts, the first customers are expected to be hooked up within 12 months, with full project completion within 24 months.

 The City of Beaumont continues to negotiate agreement details with the consortium and is conducting due diligence and legal reviews of contract terms.
 A proposed agreement is expected to be prepared for city council’s consideration in 2021.
 At that time, council will deliberate and vote on the agreement during a public meeting.

 Frequently Asked Questions